 3. I will help my employees with career planning

 In the past, it was up to an employer to ensure that its employees had the skills to meet the company’s long-term goals.
 Now employees advocate that they are — and should be — responsible for their own career development.

 This shift has changed the way employers handle career development as it is viewed today as more of a kind of partnership with employees.
 Significantly it plays a big part in a company’s attraction and retention strategy.

 Many modern candidates will not consider employment with an organisation that doesn’t offer career development as a basic component of its culture.

 By helping your employees with career planning, you are developing career paths that enable employees to understand their options to grow in the organisation.
 In doing so, you are gathering the information to determine what skills they would need to achieve this.

 At the end of the day, employees find more opportunities within and stay longer; while employer gets longer continuity of employee to drive their business strategy forward.

 More on Career Planning For Employees.

 Question: What new year resolution do you have as an employer?
-You can leave a comment by clicking here.
+You can also leave a comment below.